Balance Redefined

 Balance in Biology Is Not Static

-In living animals, balance is dynamic.
+In living systems, balance is dynamic.

-The body constantly regulates:
+The body constantly adjusts to regulate:

 • Calcium